 - Low ability to substitute supply (strong force)

 The supply chain area of IBM’s operations management is under the influence of the moderate force of the bargaining power of suppliers.
 Also, this bargaining power of suppliers is one of the bases used for supplier-support programs included in IBM’s corporate social responsibility (CSR) strategy.
-The high overall supply is an external factor that weakly intensifies this force.
-For example, an individual supplier’s change in operations has low impact on the overall supply level, thereby also having low impact on IBM.
+The high overall supply is an external factor that weakly intensifies this force among the Five Forces.
+For example, an individual supplier’s change in operations has a low impact on the overall supply level, thereby also having a low impact on IBM.
 On the other hand, the moderate size of individual suppliers has a correspondingly moderate contribution to supplier power.
 For instance, because of the scale of its operations, a global supplier of raw materials for the manufacture of computing hardware can have a considerable but moderate impact on IBM.
 The power of suppliers is also strengthened because of the low ability of the company to substitute its supply, based on the specific material requirements of the business.
-Based on this aspect of the Porter’s Five Forces analysis of IBM, suppliers are a major strategic consideration in the industry environment.
+Based on this aspect of the Five Forces analysis of IBM, suppliers are a major strategic consideration in the industry environment.

 Threat of Substitutes or Substitution (Moderate Force)